ahmadalli/public-notes/docs/0020-a-guide-to-writing.md

 #### Fear of failure

-Fearing failure is a common reason for not being able to write.
-We can **start with writing a bad version in purpose** to overcome this block.
+Fear of failure is a common blocker to writing.
+We can **start by intentionally writing a poor version** to overcome this block.

 It'll have two benefits: